 Phone & Voicemail at BC

-All undergraduate students, faculty, and most staff have a BC phone number with voicemail.
+Faculty and most staff have a BC phone number with voicemail.
 Learn how to check your voicemail, how to make long distance calls, and more.
-Also learn about the security credentials you need for voicemail and making long distance calls.
+Also, learn about the security credentials (PIN & LDAC) you need for voicemail and making long distance calls.

 Accessing the BC network (from on-campus & off-campus)

 As long as you have a BC username and password you can use your computer on the BC network.
 Once you are connected to the BC network, you can browse the web, check your email, access department servers and Professor's folders, and much more.
-Learn how to connect your computer to the BC network, using an Ethernet cable, a wireless connection, or VPN (Virtual Private Networking).
+Learn how to connect your computer to the BC network, using a wireless connection, VPN (Virtual Private Networking), or an Ethernet cable.

 Agora Portal - the BC Intranet